Flax Seed Supports Healthy Uric Acid In Gout Patients?

 The oil that comes from flax is called linseed oil and is used as a drying oil in paints and varnish.
 King Charlemagne of France was a big believer in the health benefits of flaxseed that he passed a law requiring the people to consume it!
 In North America, flax was first introduced by the Puritans and Canada is the biggest flax producer in the world.
 Flaxseed has grown in popularity in the past few years, The Flax Council estimates close to 300 new flax-based products were launched in North America in 2010 alone!

-Two studies conclude that flax seed decreases uric acid levels
+Two studies conclude that flax seed controls uric acid levels

 One study titled: “Impact of dietary flaxseed (linum usitatissimum) supplementation on biochemical profile in healthy rats” compared flaxseed to soybean oil supplement to taking no supplementation, to see if uric acid levels would lower in rats.
 After 180 days, uric acid levels decreased by a whopping 34% in the rat group consuming the flaxseed supplement and 44% less than soybean oil supplement compared to taking no supplement at all.
 In another study done again on rats titled: “Protective effect of flaxseed oil and vitamin E on potassium Bromate-induced oxidative stress in male rats”, rats who consumed flaxseed oil had decidedly much lower uric acid levels.